sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/hardware/README.md

 ## Fritzing Files
-Fritzing software was used to make these files which include: Breadboard layout, Electrical Schematic, and PCB design with the Waveshare RP2040-Zero.
+Fritzing software was used to make these hardware files which include: Breadboard Layout, Electrical Schematic, and PCB design with the Waveshare RP2040-Zero.

 Fritzing software can be found here: https://fritzing.org/